mapbender/mapbender-documentation/en/elements/basic/scaledisplay.rst

 Scale Display
 *************

-The Scale Display shows the current map scale (1:10.000 or 1:10K).
+The Scale Display shows the current map scale (e.g. as 1:7,500 or 1:10K).

 .. image:: ../../../figures/scaledisplay.png
      :scale: 100